suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 objects and they carry the necessary dependecy information needed to process the objects in the group.
 Objects that carry information required to resolve dependecies are marked appropriately in their headers.
-In cases where such information MAY NOT be available, the first object in the group MUST have all the dependency information needed to processs the rest of the objects.
+In cases where such information MAY NOT be available, the first object in the group MUST have all the dependency information needed to processs therest of the objects.

-A group shall provide following utilities:
+A group shall provide following utilities

-* Subscribers to specifiy the appropriate consumption point for enabling joins, rewinds and replay the objects, for certain video media usecases.
+* A way for subscribers to specifiy the appropriate consumption point for enabling joins, rewinds and replay the objects, for certain media usecases.

-* Specify refresh points serving as decode points, switching between qualties for audio/video media
+* A way to specify refresh points within a group, serving as decode points, points of switching between qualties for audio/video media

 * Serve as checkpoint for relays to implement appropriate congestion responses.

-## Track Bundle

-Tracks can be bundled together to satisy certain application requirements

-### Scalable Codecs and relation to the tracks

 # Concepts

-## Emitter and Emission {#emission}
+## Emission {#emission}

-An Emission represents a collection of tracks sourced by an Emitter and owned by an application Provider.
+An Emission represents a collection of tracks sourced by an emission source (Emitter or Catalog Maker) and owned by an application Provider.
 An Emitter MUST be authorized to publish objects of the tracks in a Emission.
 An Emitter can have one or more emissions.

 Few example of Emissions include,